-We'll be using an engine support bar that straddles the engine compartment.
+We'll use an engine support bar that straddles the engine compartment.
 Its threaded rods and attachment chains let you safely raise and lower either side of the powertrain from above.
-This tool is also useful for other repairs, including transmission removal, engine mount and clutch replacements.
+This tool is also useful for other repairs, including transmission removal and clutch replacements.